 - Avoid overcrowding: When browning the ribs, avoid overcrowding them in the pot.
 Overcrowding makes it hard to evenly brown ribs.
 Instead, work in small batches as needed.

-- Add more veggies: For even greater flavor, slice carrots, garlic cloves, or celery into small pieces and sauté with the yellow onion.
+- Add more veggies: For even greater flavor, slice carrots, garlic cloves, or celery into small pieces and sauté them with the yellow onion.

 - Choose any dry red wine: Red wine gives so much flavor in this dish.
 Use any dry red wine, even an inexpensive one.
 If you prefer not to cook with wine, substitute it with one cup of additional beef broth.